 Store Cards: (Also applicable on offline shopping)

 If you frequent a store, consider getting their charge card.
 The interest rates are always ridiculous, so be sure to pay your balance before your due date, but many offer great savings.
 For instance, Amazon’s store card offers 5% back on all purchases.
 Target’s Red Card offers free shipping and a 5% discount.
 Kohl’s card comes with exclusive coupons which often stack.
-For example, last week there were three card member codes which could be used together for free shipping (no minimum), 30% off your total, and $10 off any $25 purchase, meaning if you spent $25, your total ended up $10.50, 58% savings!—even better, you could use these codes on the clearance section in conjunction with Rakuten cash back.
+For example, last week there were three card member codes that could be used together for free shipping (no minimum), 30% off your total, and $10 off any $25 purchase, meaning if you spent $25, your total ended up $10.50, 58% savings!—even better, you could use these codes on the clearance section in conjunction with Rakuten cash back.
 (Can you tell Kohl’s is one of my favorite sites to save at?)

-What I like best about these options is once you get Rakuten set up, get a feel for which sites often have coupons and when, and apply for any store cards or find which of your credit cards offers bonuses, none of this is complicated or takes a ton of time.
+What I like best about these options is once you get Rakuten and Honey set up, get a feel for which sites often have coupons and when, and apply for any store cards or find which of your credit cards offers bonuses, none of this is complicated or takes a ton of time.
 It saves, and it saves quickly.